 Rehab Today by PCP’s cannabis treatment programmes are both comprehensive and individualised to your personal treatment needs.
 We use a number of evidence-based therapies to treat the psychological, emotional, physical and spiritual aspects of your addiction.

-We teach a number of highly effective relapse prevention techniques that will enable you stay cannabis free.
+We teach a number of highly effective relapse prevention techniques that will enable you to stay cannabis-free.

 We provide free aftercare for all those that complete a treatment programme with us.
-Extended treatment, and sober living accomodation are also available.
+Extended treatment and sober living accommodation are also available.